 Here, you can know about their behaviors, activities, abilities, communication with other birds, etc. Their actions are remarkable and so exposing.
 Birds talking, working, playing, and parenting is so much more unique than human beings.
 The author records this audiobook based on personal observation.

-National Geographic Field Guide to the Birds: Best for starting with advanced birders
+3. National Geographic Field Guide to the Birds

 The book gives many descriptions of the North American bird field.
 It is the best-selling book with 1,023 species, And It’s restored with hand-painted diagrams of top artists.
 An ever-popular hummingbird on the front page seeks much attention from buyers.
 It is the 7th edition with 37 new species, 16 new pages for 250 fresh illustrations, 80 new maps, and 350 maps revisions.
 It is a standardized banding guide supervised by birding experts.